alex-lt-kong/cuda-motion/README.md

   two destination video files causes performance to drop significantly, if two resolutions are needed, one should consider transcoding with scaling after the first and larger video is successfully encoded.

-### Environment Variables

-* Sometimes you may be able to compile the project but running `motionDetector.out` gives `./motionDetector.out: error while loading shared libraries: libopencv_imgcodecs.so.405: cannot open shared object file: No such file or directory`
-* One solution is to add `/usr/local/lib/` to `LD_LIBRARY_PATH`: `export LD_LIBRARY_PATH=/usr/local/lib/:$LD_LIBRARY_PATH`

 ## Explanation of Some Confusing Parameters

 * `preferredWidth`,`preferredHeight`, `preferredFps`: If positive, they will be directly passed to `OpenCV`'s `CAP_PROP_FRAME_WIDTH`, `CAP_PROP_FRAME_HEIGHT` and `CAP_PROP_FPS`.
 It is subject to `OpenCV`'s discretion on how they are interpreted.
 Usually they are only effective when the source is a local Linux video device.
-* `FpsUpperCap`: If motionDetector gets frames faster than this value, it simply discard the frame and read the next one, skipping all further processing.
-It is useful to limit the CPU usage of the program when FPS from a video device cannot be controlled by `preferredFps`.

 ## Useful Commands